Arrested for Possessing Marijuana?

 and vigorously prosecuted in the Brazos Valley!

-You may get a citation in some places, you may have a medical marijuana card from another state, or it may be completely legal in some states - that will not matter in most counties in Texas.
+Some states simply issue a citation, like a speeding ticket, or you may possess marijuana if you have a medical marijuana card, while in other states it may be completely legal - that will not matter in many counties in Texas.
 You will be arrested, prosecuted, go to jail, and even have your DL suspended for 6 months!
+If you are searching for an attorney to assist you with a drug possession charge, rely on the team at Flanigan Law Firm.
+We serve those in College Station, Bryan, TX & beyond.

 Do not go to jail for your friend's marijuana!